 Aside from the sites associated with the War, Kanchanaburi has some beautiful countryside and waterfalls close at hand.
 Take a trip out to Erawan National Park and the Erawan Falls.
 A visit to Elephant’s World sanctuary is also highly recommended.
 There are no elephant rides or shows here and if you do visit expect to get your hands dirty whilst doing something positive for animal welfare.
 The controversial Tiger Sanctuary Temple was closed in 2016 following a series of raids by Thai authorities.

 The easiest and most convenient way of getting to Kanchanaburi is via Bangkok.
 Any tour operator will be able to arrange transport and accommodation, but for a little bit more effort and a lot less expense, the town can be reached via train or bus.
 Two train services leave Bangkok Noi (Thonburi) early morning and early afternoon for the 3 hour journey.
-The train calls at Kanchanaburi station which is close to the town centre accommodation, before trundling a bit further on to River Khwae Station adjacent to the bridge and river and jumping off point for much of the cheaper budget accommodation.
+The train calls at Kanchanaburi station which is close to the town centre accommodation, before trundling a bit further on to River Khwae Station adjacent to the bridge and river and the jumping off point for much of the budget accommodation.